phayes/geoPHP/README.md

 geoPHP also helpfully wraps the GEOS php extension so that applications can get a transparent performance increase when GEOS is installed on the server.
-When GEOS is installed, geoPHP also becomes fully compliant with OpenGIS® Implementation Standard for Geographic information.
+When GEOS is installed, geoPHP also becomes fully compliant with the OpenGIS® Implementation Standard for Geographic information.
 This means that you get the full-set of openGIS functions in PHP like Union, IsWithin, Touches etc.

 Applications can get a useful "core-set" of geometry operations that work in all environments, and an "extended-set"